bekk/bekk-christmas/post/react/custom-hooks.md

 ---
 ## Custom Hooks anatomy

 Suppose you want to create an app that keeps track of a value even after a page refresh.
 This can easily be done by taking advantage of the local storage feature in any browser.
-A Custom Hook for this could look like this:
+A Custom Hook for this could may look like the following:

 ```javascript
 import React, { useEffect } from 'react';